Agleaso4/Simon/README.md

 I like how it is very much so user based and user friendly and I think that is the thing that I am going to take away from this and place more of an emphasis in my design.
 Less complex, more focused on user.

 The JavaScript is fairly complicated for me when I was looking at it, but once I stepped into it and took it slow, it began to make more sense.
 I like how elements are able to be manipulated by the JavaScript code and have interactive parts to it.
 I am excited to push it onto my startup and have more interactive parts just like the login.

+The DB was super cool to learn so that I can start storing data and accessing the same data on different computers.